 Feedback from throughout this assessment, especially from the community meetings, indicated that DACs often do not have proportionate representation in broader regional forums, especially where funding is concerned.
 Direct representation from individual DAC stakeholders may be needed to provide input on community needs.
 However, this can be challenging to implement because these stakeholders often have limited capacity to attend meetings and forums.
+Additional incentives for participation, such as a stipend, may help address this barrier.
 Supporting this theme, community organizations that represent DACs also expressed the continued need for direct outreach to their communities to better understand their water needs and challenges, and to promote water management best practices.
 Additional feedback received included the dislike for using the term DAC to refer to disadvantaged communities.